comp-neural-circuits/intro-to-comp-neuro/README.md

-# intro-to-comp-neuro
+# Introduction to Computational Neuroscience

-Intro lecture to computational neuroscience
+The Excercises here accompany the lecture held in WS 22/23 at TUM

 |   | Run |
 | - | --- |